-Sidenote: I’m drinking it right now!
-If you love lemon water too, then try this delicious recipe.
+If you love lemon water too, then try these delicious mocktail recipes.

-While we traditionally think of garlic as the ultimate flavor enhancer, it's also one of nature's finest medicinal foods and packs a punch in the health and wellness stakes.
+While we traditionally think of garlic as the ultimate flavor enhancer, it's also one of nature's finest medicinal foods and packs a health and wellness punch.
 Celebrity wellness maven, birth doula, and Mama Glow founder Latham Thomas (she's helped everyone from Alicia Keys to Serena Williams) is a big fan.

 "I eat garlic every damn day," she said.
-"No matter what, I temper my greens with garlic, I add it to my salad dressings that I whip up from scratch; all the soups I am eating to stay toasty this winter have a base of onions, garlic, and celery."
+"No matter what, I temper my greens with garlic, I add it to my salad dressings that I whip up from scratch; all the soups I am eating have a base of onions, garlic, and celery."

 "Garlic is rich in vitamin C, vitamin B6, and manganese," she said.
 "It boosts the immune system and is a must-have pantry ingredient to combat the common cold.
 It lowers blood cholesterol, which can lower the risk of heart disease.
 The high doses of sulfur compounds in garlic can protect against toxic heavy metals, decreasing the risk of organ damage.
 It combats candida and other fungal infections that can colonize the gut or vaginal canal.
-When you chop up garlic cloves and leave them exposed to the air for an hour, it helps to release the medicinal power of the allium, the active ingredient in the garlic."
+When you chop up garlic cloves...it helps to release the medicinal power” of the allicin, the active ingredient in the garlic."

 If you're unsure how to incorporate this into your diet, Brawner suggests adding it as a base to soup, cooking your veggies in it, or sipping a little from a mug (about 1/2 cup).
 "Always choose broth made from pasture-raised animals, not those from conventional farms," she advised.